Courts-martial of the United States: Summary court-martial

 Trial by summary court-martial provides a simple procedure for resolution of charges of relatively minor misconduct committed by enlisted members of the military.
 Officers may not be tried by summary court-martial.
 The enlisted accused must consent to be tried by summary court-martial, and if consent is not provided then the command may dispose of the allegation through other means, including directing that the case be tried before a special or general court-martial.

 The summary court-martial consists of one individual, who is not a military attorney, but still functions as judge and acts as the sole finder of fact.
 The maximum punishment at a summary court-martial varies with the accused's paygrade.
-If the accused is in the pay grade of E-4 or below, he or she can be sentenced to 30 days of confinement, reduction to pay grade E-1, or restriction for 60 days.
+If the accused is in the pay grade of E-4 or below, they can be sentenced to 30 days of confinement, reduction to pay grade E-1, or restriction for 60 days.
 Punishments for service members in pay grades E-5 and higher (i.e.., sergeant in the Army or Marine Corps, petty officer 2nd Class in the Navy or Coast Guard) are similar, except that they can only be reduced one pay grade and cannot be confined.

 An accused before a summary court-martial is not entitled to receive legal representation from military defense counsel.
 However, while not required by law, some services, such as the United States Air Force, provide the accused at a trial by summary court-martial free military counsel as a matter of policy.
 If the government chooses not to provide free military defense counsel to the accused, then that person may retain civilian counsel to represent them, at their own expense.

 Special court-martial

 A special court-martial is the intermediate court level.
-It consists of a military judge, trial counsel (prosecutor), defense counsel, and a minimum of three officers sitting as a panel of court members.
+It consists of a military judge, trial counsel (prosecutor), defense counsel, and four officers sitting as a panel of court members.
 The military judge may detail a military magistrate to preside over the proceedings.
 An enlisted accused may request a court composed of at least one-third enlisted personnel.
 A special court-martial may instead consist of a judge alone if requested by the accused or if the convening authority decides so.
 An accused before a special court-martial is entitled to free legal representation by military defense counsel, and can also retain civilian counsel at his or her expense.

 Regardless of the offenses involved, a special court-martial sentence is limited to no more than forfeiture of two-thirds basic pay per month for one year, and additionally for enlisted personnel, one year confinement (or a lesser amount if the offenses have a lower maximum), and/or a bad-conduct discharge; if trial is by military judge alone, this is further reduced to a maximum of confinement for six months and/or forfeiture of pay for more than six months, and no discharge is available.